Wolfman Mac's Chiller Drive-In: Episodes

 Wolfman Mac's Chiller Drive-In aired on multiple channels, most with a delayed or completely different schedule.
 This episode list details the programs as first aired during the show's run from public access to WMYD then to the Retro Television Network.

-Season 0 "Nightmare SINema"
+Nightmare SINema (2008)

 Before the show was called Chiller Drive-In, it went by the name Wolfman Mac's Nightmare SINema.
 Some host segments and films from this season were revisited in the three seasons Chiller Drive-In.